wencel/zemogaTest/README.md

 For the creation of the project `create-react-app` was used.

-To run the project just pull the repository and install the depedencies with `yarn` or `npm install` and the run the `start` script with `yarn start` or `npm start`.
+To run the project just pull the repository and install the depedencies with `yarn` or `npm install` and then run the `start` script with `yarn start` or `npm start`.

 The whole project was made with functional components, all life cycle methods were invoked with react hooks.

-The state was handled with redux, selectors and actions dispacthing was handled with redux hooks.
+The state was handled with redux, selectors and actions dispacthing were handled with redux hooks.

-all the data used was an array of polls, each poll is an object such as the following:
+The data is an array of polls, each poll is an object of the form:

 ```
 {